 25g Persian borage flowers

 25g dried mint leaves

-2 dried limes, crumbled
+2 dried limes, crushed or crumbled

 3 large pinch saffron threads

 Use 1-2 Tblspn of the mixture for each pot of tea.
 Add a pinch of saffron if you like, it’s entirely optional.
 Allow to seep for 10 – 15 mins before pouring.